 Hear what one of our recently “transformed” schools had to say about their new solution: “Our new broadband connection has made a real difference to our school.
 It’s given the staff the confidence to move forward with cloud based teaching and learning.
 We now have an Internet connection we can trust and are used to it ‘just working’.
 I sometimes have to remind people how it was only a year ago.”

-We continuously monitor the availability of Superfast Broadband in the South West; if you would like to know if this is an option available to your school, or would like any advice on moving your school onto a Superfast Broadband SWGfL Service, please do not hesitate to get in touch with our team at email@example.com.
+We continuously monitor the availability of Superfast Broadband in the South West; if you would like to know if this is an option available to your school, or would like any advice on moving your school onto a Superfast Broadband SWGfL Service, please do not hesitate to get in touch with our team on our contact page.